Oncomine Comprehensive Assay Plus

 results*

-enabled by Ion Torrent technology and easy, automated workflows
+enabled by Ion Torrent technology for fast turnaround times

 Timely results are critical for important insights and decisions